Charles Augarde's personal web page

 - AMPLE, a Material Point Learning Environment: Material Point Method software developed by Will Coombs over the past seven years.
 Paper | Webpages

 - “A New Partnership in Offshore Wind” (2017-2022) One of EPSRC’s Prosperity Partnerships.
 I was one of the CIs.
 DU news item (14/7/17).

 - Soil-based construction materials and Rammed Earth.
 I have a track record going back to 2004 in the study of these materials from the geotechnical point of view.
 There are a number of journal papers covering this work such as this one, this one and this one, and a book which is here.
 The TERRE project (see below) students at Durham (Sravan Muguda and Alessia Cuccurullo) studied these materials and you can check out their theses at the links.

 - WINDAfrica, an EPSRC-funded project (2017-2021) using GCRF money to develop performance-based design for foundation systems of WIND turbines in AFRICA led by Ashraf Osman at Durham.
 Field, experimental and numerical work with Cambridge, Pretoria, Khartoum and Dar es Salaam.

-- BESTOFRAC, an EC-funded Research and Innovation Staff Exchanges (RISE) Marie Sklodowska-Curie network on computational modelling of fracture, led by Bauhaus-Universitaet Weimar.
+- BESTOFRAC, an EC-funded Research and Innovation Staff Exchanges (RISE) (2017-2022) Marie Sklodowska-Curie network on computational modelling of fracture, which was led by Bauhaus-Universitaet Weimar.
 Details here.